MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Adaptive fixed-point iteration scheme of Discretized Richards Equation

 where $\partial_t\theta_i$ refers to the time derivative $\partial_t\theta(\psi_i)$ in cell $V_i$, $\mathcal{N}_i$ denotes the index set of all the neighboring cells sharing a common surface with $V_i$, and $A_{\omega_{i,j}}$ is the area of surface $\omega_{i,j}$.

-In standard linearization scheme, for every cell $V_i$ and time step $m+1$, one would add the term $L(\psi_i^{m+1,s+1}-\psi_i^{m+1,s})$ to either side of Equation \eqref{eqn_fvm}, so that the Richards equation can be solved in an iterative manner and the pressure head solution $\psi_i^m$ is the fixed-point solution of this iterative procedure.
-In standard linearization schemes, in which $L$ is a static constant, a trial-and-error procedure is typically required to obtain an appropriate $L$ value that avoids convergence issues.
+In static fixed-point iteration scheme, for each cell $V_i$ and at each time step $m+1$, one would add the term $\frac{1}{\tau}(\psi_i^{m+1,s+1} - \psi_i^{m+1,s})$ to either side of Equation \eqref{eqn_fvm}, so that the Richards equation can be solved in an iterative manner.
+The fixed-point pressure head solution of this iterative procedure is denoted as $\psi_i^m$.
+Since $\tau$ is a static constant, a trial-and-error procedure is typically required to obtain an appropriate $\tau$ value that avoids convergence issues.
 Not only is this search procedure tedious to implement, the solutions obtained are also less accurate most of the time as we will show in Section \ref{sec_1d}.
-Thus, inspired by previous works \cite{mitra2019modified,albuja2021family}, we proposed a novel adaptive linearization scheme that replaces the static $L$ with $L_i^{m+1,s}$, which adjusts itself for each specific discretized cell, time step, and iteration count.
-We then introduce the term $L_i^{m+1,s}(\psi_i^{m+1,s+1}-\psi_i^{m+1,s})$ to the LHS of Equation \eqref{eqn_fvm}, which leads to:
+Thus, inspired by previous works \citep{amrein2019adaptive,zhu2019improved}, we propose an adaptive fixed-point iteration scheme that replaces the static $\tau$ with $\tau_i^{m+1,s}$, which adjusts itself for each specific discretized cell, time step, and iteration count.
+We then introduce the term $\frac{1}{\tau_i^{m+1,s}}(\psi_i^{m+1,s+1}-\psi_i^{m+1,s})$ to the LHS of Equation \eqref{eqn_fvm}, which leads to: